Harmonica-Men/AstroShop/README.md

 </details>
 <br>

-**note** The *# noqa* comment is used to tell linters (like flake8) to ignore a specific line of code, typically to suppress warnings or errors that would otherwise appear.
+**note:** The *# noqa* comment is used to tell linters (like flake8) to ignore a specific line of code, typically to suppress warnings or errors that would otherwise appear.

 <details>
   <br>